stsemant/gsv-6ToWAMP/README.md

 	sudo update-rc.d crossbar defaults
 	sudo update-rc.d serial2ws defaults

+## Ehternet configuration
+if you have no connection (cabel) at eth0, it is better to disable dhcp on eth0.
+It will be speedup your systemstart und avoid some network glitches. set up your desired network options in  /etc/network/interfaces

+	iface eth0 inet static
+      address 192.168.2.10
+      netmask 255.255.255.0
+      gateway 192.168.2.1
+or disable eth0 at all with follwing line in /etc/network/interfaces

+	iface eth0 inet manual

 ## Establish the RPi as a Wifi Accespoint with hostapd [Source](http://elinux.org/RPI-Wireless-Hotspot)
 Verify that your wifi-adapter is on the [compatible list](http://elinux.org/RPI-Wireless-Hotspot) and make sure, that you are connected via eth0 (by cable)